openlookeng/hetu-core/hetu-docs/en/preagg/statements.md

 ```

 ### Description
 `CREATE CUBE` statement creates Cube without any data.
-To insert data into Cube, use `INSERT INTO CUBE` sql.
+To insert data into Cube, use `INSERT INTO CUBE` SQL.
 The `WHERE` clause is optional.
 If predicate is provided, only data matching the given predicate are processed from the source table and inserted into the Cube.
 Otherwise, entire data from the source table is processed and inserted into Cube.

 ### Examples
-Insert data into the `orders_cube` Cube
+Insert data into the `orders_cube` Cube:

     INSERT INTO CUBE orders_cube WHERE orderdate > date '1999-01-01';
     INSERT INTO CUBE order_all_cube;